-To get started, navigate to Configuration → Schedules.
-If making a new schedule, click on New On-Call Schedule.
-If editing an existing schedule locate the schedule you want to edit, click the gear icon, and select Edit.
+Navigate to Configuration and select Schedules.
+If you are making a new schedule, click on New On-Call Schedule.
+If editing an existing schedule, locate the schedule you want to edit, click the gear icon, and select Edit.

 Required User Permissions